 If you are looking for more information about your Intensive Chinese Program please go to Learn Chinese in China page.

 Chinese is a fascinating and extremely rich language.
 It is the most spoken language on earth and is becoming increasingly important thanks to China's economic boom.
-These two reasons alone should be enough to convince you to want to learn Chinese.
+These two reasons alone should be enough to convince you to want to learn Chinese and, maybe, to take the HSK Exam!

 There are numerous reasons to learn Chinese (Mandarin), the most spoken language in the world: